For information on how to register for home education in your state or territory, please see below.

 South Australia

-Under the SA Education Act 1972, children of compulsory school age (at least 6 years old but not yet 17 years old) must be enrolled in, and attending, a government school or a registered non-government school in SA.
-This Act will shortly be replaced by the Education and Children’s Services Act 2019 but the arrangements for Home Education remain the same.
+Under the Education and Children’s Services Act 2019, children of compulsory school age (at least 6 years old but not yet 17 years old) must be enrolled in, and attending, a government school or a registered non-government school in SA.

 Parents wishing to home educate must enrol in a school and apply for an exemption from attendance.